TRIQS/triqs/doc/documentation/cpp_api/triqs/gfs/flatten_2d.rst

-   and the second dimension are the flattening of the other dimensions, in the original order
+Makes a copy of the array in matrix, whose first dimension is the n-th dimension of a and the second dimension are the flattening of the other dimensions, in the original order